 Does it enable learning and relationships, motivation and positivity, which each trigger innovation and creativity?
 Is there a culture for innovation where people are stimulated to experiment to generate new ideas and are allowed to make mistakes and learn from them?
 Is there a balance between the subjective personal preferences and learn/work style of people and the objective physical and digital environment dictated by the organisational configuration and management style?

 Are the employees and students satisfied with and enthusiastic about their learn/work environment?
+Does it deliver an enjoyable work-life balance?
+Does the look and feel reflect individual personality and organisational culture?
 Does the learn/work environment play a role in their pride and does it confirm the brand identity and contribute to the image of the organisation?
 Does it support behavioural change, culture building, and make cultural values as tangible as possible?